bert9bert/forecast_wiki_traffic/readme.md

 ## Missing Values

-There are also missing values in the dataset, which could be either true missings because of data issues or they could be zero observations.
+There are missing values in the dataset, which could be either true missings because of data issues or they could be zero observations.
 Missing values that appear as a contiguous block from the beginning from the series are assumed to be from pages where the history does not exist far enough back, and are referred to as "short series."
 Missing values that occur between valid values are referred to as "holes."